-National Day for Truth and Reconciliation (September 30) provides an opportunity for all Canadians to reflect and honour Survivors of residential schools and those who support them.
+National Day for Truth and Reconciliation is held each year on September 30.
+This day provides an opportunity for all Canadians to reflect and honour Survivors of residential schools and those who support them.
 In a special way, we remember the children that never returned home.
 We recognize this painful history and, as a Catholic community, acknowledge our involvement in the residential school system.
 On this day, we pray, educate and advocate, looking for opportunities to discern how each one of us can participate in the journey of healing, reconciliation and hope.

 Catholics who want to learn more about the legacy of residential schools can find many helpful resources in the links below:

 - Archdiocese of Toronto Allocates over $2.7 Million to Support Eight Indigenous Healing & Reconciliation Projects – December 12, 2023

 - Archbishop Leo's letter to the faithful on National Day for Truth & Reconciliation and Indigenous Reconciliation Fund – September 19, 2023

 - On our blog: Truth and Reconciliation: Undoing the Knots

 - Update on the Indigenous Reconciliation Fund - June 16, 2023

 - Statement by the Permanent Council of the Canadian Conference of Catholic Bishops on the Joint Statement of the Dicastery for Culture and Education and the Dicastery for Promoting Integral Human Development on the “Doctrine of Discovery” - March 30, 2023

 - Pastoral Letters from the Catholic Bishops of Canada – February 8, 2023

 - National Centre for Truth and Reconciliation - a place of learning and dialogue where the truths of the residential school experience will be honoured and kept safe for future generations.